equinor/fmu-ensemble/docs/usage.rst

 Loading an ensemble
 ^^^^^^^^^^^^^^^^^^^

-An ensemble must be loaded from the file system (typically `/scratch`) into Python's memory first.
+An ensemble must be loaded from the filesystem (typically `/scratch`) into Python's memory first.

 .. code-block:: python